New Gitaldaha railway station: Railway links

 New Gitaldaha railway station serves Gitaldaha and the surrounding areas.

 The map alongside presents the position as it stands today (2020).
 The international border was not there when the railways were first laid in the area in the 19th-20th century.
 It came up in 1947.
-Since then, it has been an effort to live up to the new realities.
 The map is 'interactive' (the larger version) - it means that all the places shown in the map are linked in the full screen map.